 I, as Minister for Finance, will focus on the latter part of the question.
-The joint ESRI and Department of Finance estimates of the potential macroeconomic impacts of Brexit on the Irish economy was published on 26th March.
+The joint ESRI and Department of Finance estimates of the potential macroeconomic impacts of Brexit on the Irish economy were published on 26th March.
 Given both the political and economic uncertainty, a range of alternative scenarios are considered.

 This new study finds that, compared to a no Brexit baseline, the level of GDP in Ireland ten years after Brexit would be around 2.6 per cent lower in a Deal scenario and 5.0 per cent lower in a Disorderly No-Deal scenario respectively.
 This assessment shows that all Brexit scenarios will imply a slower pace of growth with negative consequences throughout the economy.